carlosedp/ppc64le-bringup/Readme.md

-# PPC64 project tracker and bring-up  <!-- omit in toc -->
+# PPC64/PPC64le project tracker and bring-up  <!-- omit in toc -->

-The objective of this repository is to track the progress and pre-requisites to bring new applications and projects to PPC64le architecture.
+The objective of this repository is to track the progress and pre-requisites to bring new applications and projects to PPC64 and PPC64le architecture.
+The bigger focus is on little-endian but big-endian could also be added.

 If you want to start developing and run a PPC64le Virtual Machine, I've uploaded both Debian and Ubuntu versions that can be downloaded from the [releases](https://github.com/carlosedp/ppc64-bringup/releases/tag/v1.0) section.